vladimir-klymniuk/aws-exams/vocabluary/00_regions_and_zones.md

 ```
     Each Amazon EC2 Region is designed to be isolated from the other Amazon EC2 Regions.
 This achieves the greatest possible fault tolerance and stability.

-    When you view your resources, you see only the resources that are tied to the Region that you specified.
+    When you view your resources, you see only the resources that are tired to the Region that you specified.
 This is because Regions are isolated from each other, and we don't automatically replicate resources across Regions.

     When you launch an instance, you must select an AMI that's in the same Region.
 If the AMI is in another Region, you can copy the AMI to the Region you're using.
 ```